juditnavarro2023/cont-delivery-playground/docs/05-deploying-to-an-environment.md

 We added a new npm task, deploy:simulate, that calls a script that simulates a deployment and tells when the deployment is completed.
 Let's try to execute the automated deployment process locally and see what happens.

-NOTE: This would fail in local:
+NOTE: This would fail in local :
 ```bash
 cd modern-web-app
 npm run deploy:simulate -- production